chidang/ccavenue_payment/README.md

 For testing CCAvenue you have to mail your merchant id and register site to CCAvenue help team and they will activate your account for test environment. mail account : service@ccavenue.com

-You need provide thme the posting request URL for HDFC (CCAvenue) payment gateway.
+You need provide theme the posting request URL for HDFC (CCAvenue) payment gateway.
 Example:

 ```sh
 http://localhost:3000/ccavenue_bridge_pay